GingaaBread/GNOStatic/src/index.md

 ---
 home: true
 heroImage: https://v1.vuepress.vuejs.org/hero.png
-tagline: A strongly typed, object-oriented programming language
+tagline: A statically typed, object-oriented, high-level, general-purpose programming language
 actionText: Get Started →
 actionLink: /get_started/
 features:
   - title: 😻 Simplified Object-Orientation
     details: |
-      GNO was designed to eliminate the typical 'writing mania' of many object-orientated languages, in which getter & setter methods, constructors, protection levels, equality methods, and so on often need to be manually written by the programmer.
-Every single time.
+      GNO was designed to eliminate typical boilerplate code that comes with traditional object-orientated languages.
+Type inference is introduced to variables, methods, and encapsulation has been rethought.
+Line ends are preferred over semi-colons.
   - title: 📖 Readable & Beginner Friendly
     details: |
       In GNO, there is a strong focus on readability, making the language very beginner-friendly.
-Keywords are preferred over operators, and _new_ keywords are introduced as that sweet, sweet syntactic sugar.
+Keywords are preferred over operators, and new keywords are introduced as that sweet syntactic sugar.
   - title: 🚧 Concise & Safe Code
     details: |
       GNO is a very safe language.
 As it already knows the type of each variable at compile time, it can help prevent errors before they happen.
-On top of that, you can easily add custom checks to your code that assert conditions that the code must meet.
-And of course, if you don't want to, a variable will never be null 😏
+Assertions can be used comfortably.
 footer: Made by  with 💜 by Gino Glink
 ---